The best digital resources for charities

 Number one on our list, the Charity Digital Code of Practice draws from the collaborative expertise of a large number of organisations including Charity Digital, ACEVO, CAST, the NCVO and the Charity Commission.

-If you haven’t taken some time out to digest this resource yet, we recommend making this your end-of-2018 resolution.
+If you haven’t yet taken time to get to grips with this resource, we recommend making this your 2020 resolution.
 It should be on the required reading list for all charity trustees, CEOs and anyone with an interest in being successful with digital.

 Most effective when read in conjunction with the Code, The Centre for Acceleration of Social Technology (CAST)’s Digital Design Principles includes guidance and case studies for charities to design better digital services.